 Truth be told, most people aren’t looking at Samsung’s Galaxy Tab S9 FE Plus in hopes that it can match the Galaxy Tab S9 Plus at every corner.
 They’re looking at it as a way to get solid performance out of a well-built tablet in their everyday life.
 On that front, it delivers.
 I’ve had no issues using the Galaxy Tab S9 FE Plus casually throughout my few weeks of testing, with a pretty even blend of light gaming and video streaming.
 Samsung’s Exynos 1380 is up to par in games like Ultimate Golf and has enough gas for Asphalt 9, which is about as far as my tablet-based gaming goes.

-If there’s one thing missing from Samsung’s mid-range chipset, it’s 5G connectivity.
-The Exynos 1380 can support high-end speeds — it powers the Galaxy A54 5G, after all — but Samsung elected to limit its 5G option to the smaller Galaxy Tab S9 FE.
+If there’s one thing missing, it’s 5G connectivity.
+The Exynos 1380 can support high-end speeds — it powers the Galaxy A54 5G, after all — but Samsung elected to limit its 5G option to the smaller Galaxy Tab S9 FE in the US.
 As if to make it more confusing, that’s the opposite of its flagship tablet setup, where the larger Galaxy Tab S9 Plus supports 5G, but the smaller Galaxy Tab S9 does not.
 Go figure.

 Also, like Samsung’s mid-range Galaxy A54 5G, the Galaxy Tab S9 FE Plus shipped with Android 13 onboard and the One UI 5.1.1 skin on top.
 Samsung delivers one of the better tablet-based Android skins, with the taskbar making it much easier to manage the sweeping display.
 Multitasking adapts nicely to the 12.4-inch panel, too, though I prefer it in landscape orientation over portrait so I can reach an app with each hand.
 Samsung is committed to keeping its Fan Edition tablets current for a while, with four full Android updates and five years of security patches.
 That should carry the Galaxy Tab S9 FE Plus to Android 17 and the year 2028.